rfberaldo/sqlz/docs/index.md

 ## Features

 - Named queries for structs and maps.
-- Auto-scanning into primitives, structs, maps and slices.
+- Automatic scanning into primitives, structs, maps and slices.
-- Auto-expanding "IN" clauses.
+- Automatic expanding "IN" clauses.
-- Auto-expanding batch inserts.
+- Automatic expanding batch inserts.
-- Performant.
+- Automatic prepared statement caching.

 ## About this documentation